Psychological Training in Assessment and Treatment of Persons with Serious Mental Illness

 Petition

-The Specialty Petition offers a comprehensive review of the research and practice liturature as of 2019, a description of the problems faced by persons with SMI/SED, and detailed information on the assessments and evidence-based and promising practices specifically designed and researched for this population.
+The Specialty Petition offers a comprehensive review of the research and practice literature, a description of the problems faced by persons with SMI/SED, and detailed information on the assessments and evidence-based and promising practices specifically designed and researched for this population.
+APA's recognition of the Specialty must be renewed periodically and the renewal petition will be posted on this website when it becomes available.
 (Petition)